 Understanding Poker Tournament Variance

 Poker is a game of time and patience.
-As games can go on for long periods, your poker tournament strategy can vary vastly from stage to the next.
+As games can go on for long periods, your poker tournament strategy can vary vastly from one stage to the next.

 Even if you follow our expert poker tournament tips and play only strong starting hands from the off, there is no certainty that this will correspond with winning lots of hands.